- Built in timer

 2 minutes is the dentist recommended cleaning time and this brush has a built in timer to ensure kids brush correctly for 2 minutes.

 From the moment the brush powers on the timer begins working.
 At 30 second intervals a sound is played to indicate it is time to change the area of the mouth that is being brushed.

 The mouth should be broken up into 4 sections, known as quadrants.
 You have the upper right, upper left, lower right and lower left.
 30 seconds should be spent on each quadrant.
 The built in timer encourages this.

 At the end of the 2 minute cycle, the brush automatically turns off to signal the end of the clean and conserve battery power.
 A feature I love.

 As if the brush was not already pretty good at encouraging your child to brush with the stickers, coloured handle and timer, the killer feature is the Bluetooth connectivity.

 Download the free Sonicare Kids app from the Google Play Store or iTunes and the toothbrush connects via Bluetooth to your mobile device, be that a smartphone or tablet.
 Your mobile device must have Bluetooth 4.0 to work.

-The principle here is that the brush connects to the app and provides an interactive on screen experience when brushing via a character named ‘Sparkly’.
+The principle here is that the Philips Sonicare kids rechargeable toothbrush with built-in Bluetooth connects to the app and provides an interactive on screen experience when brushing via a character named ‘Sparkly’.